ironcev/thp.im/_posts/2015-02-14-shoot-yourself-in-the-foot.md

 &nbsp;

-Usually I don't comment on quotes.
-They speak well for themselves.
-But this one could easily be misunderstood ;-)
+:-) One could easily misunderstood this quote.

-So let me state it clearly - I read [MSDN Magazine](https://msdn.microsoft.com/en-us/magazine/default.aspx) on a regular basis.
-It has awesome, high quality articles on various topics.
-I would recommend it to every programmer who uses Microsoft technology stack.
-Period.
+[MSDN Magazine](https://msdn.microsoft.com/en-us/magazine/) is know for its high quality articles on various topics.
+I read it on a regular basis and would recommend it to every programmer who uses Microsoft technology stack.

 Why then the quote?

 Well, I've just stumbled upon it while reading [that old article](http://www.joelonsoftware.com/articles/APIWar.html) of Joel Spolsky.
-I liked how he formulated it.
+I liked how Joel formulated it.
 It made me laugh :-) I see a lot of truth in it.
-It reminded me on all those not so old technologies we were bombed with and suddenly no one seems to talk about them any more.
+It reminded me on all those technologies we were bombed with and suddenly no one seems to talk about them any more.

 For me, the message behind the quote is - [cum grano salis](http://en.wikipedia.org/wiki/Grain_of_salt).
 Always take things with a grain of salt.
 No matter if it is a convincing MSDN article or a strongly opinionated blog post of an influencer.

 Otherwise, you could easily shoot yourself in the foot.